kspicer80/kspicer80.github.io/content/posts/2022-04-10-classification-fun-with-some-literary-texts.md

     return(new_sentences)
   ```

-Next is a function that will convert each and every token within the text into an integer—as per the [keras documentation](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/text/Tokenizer) the functions in the ```tf.keras.preprocessing.text.Tokenizer``` class "allows to vectorize a text corpus, by turning each text into either a sequence of integers (each integer being the index of a token in a dictionary) or into a vector where the coefficient for each token could be binary, based on word count, based on tf-idf ...":
+Next is a function that will index each and every token within the text file and append it to a .json file that will store every token and its associated index number:

 ``` python
 def create_index(texts, filename):